 How to take a bike on a train in Japan

 A common question for cyclists coming to Japan is: Can you take bikes on the train?
-The answer is yes and this post is a handy guide on how to take your bike on the train in Japan.
+The answer is yes!
+This post and supporting video 'How to take a bike onto the train in Japan' are our handy guides on how to take your bike on the train in Japan.

 Table of Contents